EngSalem/TextClassification_Off_the_shelf/README.md

-# Text-Classification-of-the-shelf-with-a-normalizer-for-Arabic-text-
+# Text Classification off the shelf library

-*This is a simple text classification library based on keras associated with a text normalization script for Arabic*
+*This is a simple text classification library, based on keras.
+Some Arabic text normalization utilities are included.*

 # Current Implemented Models: